 The project site is currently zoned M-1 (light industrial) and O-I (office institutional).
 The warehouse and office portions of the site do not need to be rezoned.
-The existing zoning for the townhome portion of the site is RM (residential multifamily).
-The original proposed zoning for the multifamily portion of the site is TCMF (town center multifamily); however, it has been changed to MXD (mixed use development).
+The proposed zoning for the townhome portion of the site is RM (residential multifamily).
+The proposed zoning for the multifamily portion of the site is TCMF (town center multifamily).
 The site was annexed last year into the city; therefore, it was not part of the future land use plan.
 Information submitted for the review states that when the future land use plan is updated, the site will be in conformance.